NVIDIA/JAX-Toolbox/README.md

   </tbody>
 </table>

-In all of the above cases, `ghcr.io/nvidia/jax:XXX` points to the most recent nightly build of the container for `XXX`.
-These containers are also tagged as `ghcr.io/nvidia/jax:XXX-YYYY-MM-DD`, if a stable reference is required.
+In all cases, `ghcr.io/nvidia/jax:XXX` points to latest nightly build of the container for `XXX`.
+For a stable reference, use `ghcr.io/nvidia/jax:XXX-YYYY-MM-DD`.

+In addition to the public CI, we also run internal CI tests on H100 SXM 80GB and A100 SXM 80GB.

 ## Environment Variables